-May 20, 2006 - The Iraqi Parliament approves Prime Minister Nuri al-Maliki’s choices for the Iraqi national unity government.
+May 20, 2006 - The Iraqi Parliament approves Maliki’s choices for the Iraqi national unity government.
 There are 37 cabinet ministers, comprised of representatives from all major parties and all major ethnic and secular groups.

 March 7, 2010 - Iraqi legislative elections are held.
-The results are announced on March 26th.
-The Iraqiya coalition, led by former interim Prime Minister Ayad Allawi, wins the most seats in Parliament.
+The results are announced on March 26.
+The Iraqiya coalition, led Allawi, wins the most seats in Parliament.

-November 25, 2010 - Al-Maliki is named to a second term by Iraqi President Jalal Talabani in a televised ceremony.
+November 25, 2010 - Maliki is named to a second term as prime minister by Talabani in a televised ceremony.

-December 15, 2010 - The U.N.
-Security Council votes to free Iraq from sanctions that started during the Saddam Hussein era.
+December 15, 2010 - The UN Security Council votes to free Iraq from sanctions that started during the Hussein era.

 September 9, 2012 - Fugitive Iraqi vice-president Tariq al-Hashimi is sentenced to death after being found guilty of running a death squad.

 April 30, 2014 - Iraqis vote in parliamentary elections to elect members of the Council of Representatives.
-Prime Minister Nuri Al-Maliki’s party wins 92 seats in parliamentary elections, short of the 165 seats needed for a majority.
+Maliki’s party wins 92 seats in parliamentary elections, short of the 165 seats needed for a majority.